Hastingwood: History

 In 1520, Hastingwood was formerly listed as 'Hazelwood' due to its proximity to a local copse of hazel trees in the Paris Hall estate.
 It was renamed Hastingwood in around the 1700s.

 The village served as Oliver Cromwell's armoury during the English Civil War in 1645.
 Hastingwood has large flint deposits which were utilised in the production of weaponry and armour.
 During this period the main estate of Paris Hall was rebuilt (1600).

-Since 1777 the village has undergone expansion.
+Since 1777, the village has undergone expansion.
 The majority of the growth in Hastingwood centred around the common on Hastingwood Road.
-In this period Hastingwood Farm (currently the Rainbow and Dove) was erected as a timber framed farmhouse.
+In this period, Hastingwood Farm (currently the Rainbow and Dove) was erected as a timber framed farmhouse.

 There was further building development in the 19th century.
 Hastingwood House was erected in 1840 as a large gault brick house with farming rights.
 The inclosure of the common in 1861 resulted in further building development.
 Hastingwood established its first church in 1864 as a chapel of ease.
 This was part of a process of decentralising the parish, distributing the population towards the areas of Thornwood and Hastingwood.

 Hastingwood Farm was renamed 'The Rainbow Inn' (after the name of the owner) and became used as a stop for travellers with their horses between Cambridge and London.
 The further renaming of the inn to 'The Rainbow and Dove' came after travellers noticed a topiary bird, they believed was a dove, on the grounds of the inn.

 In the 20th century, the population expanded slightly up until the 1920s and plateaued until 1945, after-which, in the post-Second World War period, it rose.
 The proximity of Hastingwood to North Weald Airfield also served as a reason why housing development was required.

 In 1949, Hastingwood was incorporated into the North Weald Bassett parish and removed from the Harlow Hundred.
-Between the 1940s and 50s the 'Rainbow and Dove' was used as a dance hall but eventually this ended.
+Between the 1940s and 1950s the 'Rainbow and Dove' was used as a dance hall but eventually this ended.
 The old, disused farm buildings used by 'The Rainbow and Dove' were demolished in 1954 leaving only the main farm house which is now a public house and restaurant.

 The M11 motorway, which runs near the west of the village, was completed in 1980.
-Hastingwood has seen various businesses established, St Clare's Hospice was established at the south of the village and opened by Baroness Jay of Paddington in 1990.
+St Clare's Hospice was established at the south of the village and opened by Baroness Jay of Paddington in 1990.
 The chapel of ease has since been converted to a dwelling.